Tag Archives: list

 PORT:

 Port is typically sweet, can only be called Port if it is produced in Portugal (in the Duoro Valley in the north) and is made by adding a neutral spirit such as Brandy to the fermentation process.
-Other countries make fortified wines in the port style but cannot be called port.
-You’re not going to find a specific varietal on a bottle of port; they are made as a blend.
-Try These:
+Other countries make fortified wines in the port-style but cannot be called Port, such as Rutherglen Muscat, a dark-sweet syrupy wine from Victoria in Australia.
+You’re not going to find a specific varietal on a bottle of Port; they are made as a blend.
+Try these:

 SHERRY:

-Like port, sherry can only be called sherry if it comes from a specific region.
-This time it’s Spain, and like port it’s fortified with Brandy during fermentation.
-To most it can be an acquired taste, but it’s so fine if you can get there.
-For the sweet ones, look for Oloroso on the label.
+Like port, Sherry can only be called Sherry if it comes from a specific region.
+This time it’s Jerez, Spain, and like port it’s fortified with a grape spirit, but after fermentation.
+To most it is an acquired taste, but it’s so fine if you can get there.
+For the sickly sweet ones, look for Oloroso or PX on the label.
 It’s one of those things you just need to try it to believe it:

 • Lustao Pedro Ximénez